-- 5.83: In summary, it is considered the proposals accord with relevant development plan and national planning policy in relation to the provision of sustainable development and tourism related and cultural facilities that promote the understanding of the National Park. - 5.84: The local development plan, and indeed national policy, is silent on the provision of arts and cultural development in the open countryside, but this is not to say that such installations should be resisted, especially when the benefits they can provide are so great. - 5.85: The impact of the sculpture on the landscape would be minor, with the proposed structure not being over-bearing or out of keeping with the landscape or other existing structures within the valley.
-The landscape itself is already home to other such man-made infrastructure, and the re-introduction of this now derelict building for the purposes of art is considered to be in keeping with the overarching character of the Rosedale landscape. - 5.86: There are multiple public benefits arising from the proposals, all of which meet with National Park and the Management Plan objectives (see Section 6).
-The proposal is site-specific in its design and will attract people to visit the Northdale Valley, providing significant educational potential and providing for public
+- 5.82: In summary, it is considered the proposals accord with relevant development plan and national planning policy in relation to the provision of sustainable development and tourism related and cultural facilities that promote the understanding of the National Park. - 5.83: The local development plan, and indeed national policy, is silent on the provision of arts and cultural development in the open countryside, but this is not to say that such installations should be resisted, especially when the benefits they can provide are so great. - 5.84: The impact of the sculpture on the landscape would be negligible, with the proposed structure not being visually prominent within the landscape.
+The proposals are wholly rural and will not create an urbanising impact on the landscape.
+The landscape itself is already home to other such man-made infrastructure, and the re-introduction of this now derelict building for the purposes of art is considered to be in keeping with the overarching character of the Rosedale landscape. - 5.85: There are multiple public benefits arising from the proposals, all of which meet with National Park and the Management Plan objectives (see Section 6).
+The proposal is site-specific in its design and will attract people to visit the Northdale Valley, providing significant educational potential and providing for public enjoyment.
+Its isolated location is highly relevant to the interpretation of the artwork and the Hanging Stones Project as a whole and does not comprise sporadic or irregular development; it is part of an overarching artwork project to which it is a key component. - 5.86: The proposal will additionally support the rural economy and bring economic benefits through visitors and increased local expenditure on goods and accommodation.

-- enjoyment.
-Its isolated location is highly relevant to the interpretation of the artwork and the Hanging Stones Project as a whole and does not comprise sporadic or irregular development; it is part of an overarching artwork project to which it is a key component. - 5.87: The proposal will additionally support the rural economy and bring economic benefits through visitors and increased local expenditure on goods and accommodation. - 5.88: Consequently, it is respectfully requested that planning permission for the Red House sculpture and interconnected proposals is approved without delay, in accordance with the National Park Management Plan and overarching objectives of the National Park to improve understanding and awareness of the landscape.
+5.87: Consequently, it is respectfully requested that planning permission for the Bogs House sculpture proposal is approved without delay, in accordance with the National Park Management Plan and overarching objectives of the National Park to improve understanding and awareness of the landscape.